tsengwoody/Access8Math/readme.md

 Use delimiter(start delimiter "\(" and end delimiter "\)", LaTeX block) to determine the area between the text content and the mathematical content, that is, the data in LaTeX block is mathematical content (LaTeX), and the data outside LaTeX block is text content.

-Press alt+v in edit area to convert an HTML document with mixed text data and mathematical data and can be reviewed or exported.
+Press alt+h in edit field to convert an HTML document with mixed text data and mathematical data and can be reviewed or exported.
 The data in the LaTeX block will be converted to MathML for presentation with normal text.

 *	review: Open the converted HTML document through a program that opens the .HTML extension by default.
 *	export: Pack the converted HTML document into a zip file.

-Press alt+m key in edit area to pop up the markup command window, select "LaTeX" and press enter, the LaTeX block will be added to the current cursor and the cursor will be automatically moved into it for quick input the content.
+Press alt+m key in edit field to pop up the markup command window, select "LaTeX" and press enter, the LaTeX block will be added to the current cursor and the cursor will be automatically moved into it for quick input the content.

-Press alt+l key in edit area to pop up the LaTeX command window, select the LaTeX command item to be added and press enter to add the corresponding LaTeX syntax at the current cursor and automatically move the cursor to the appropriate input point for quick Enter the content.
+Press alt+l key in edit field to pop up the LaTeX command window, select the LaTeX command item to be added and press enter to add the corresponding LaTeX syntax at the current cursor and automatically move the cursor to the appropriate input point for quick Enter the content.

 LaTeX command window